 “I came home from work and I felt tired and bored, so I went to bed.
 Then I suddenly remembered, ‘Oh, it’s Friday!
 The Welcome Place is open!
 What am I doing in bed?!’.”

-Come down and see us at the Welcome Place on Wednesdays from 10am – 5pm and on Fridays from 5pm – 9pm.
+Come down and see us at the Welcome Place on Fridays from 2pm – 9pm.